-Boats equipped with two or more engines have a START switch and battery for each engine.
-Each battery is charged by its corresponding engine.
-The battery parallel switch allows additional flexibility in choosing the battery(s) to parallel.
-Refer to Battery Parallel Switch and Auxiliary Power Switch in this section for more information.
+Boats equipped with two or more outboard motors have a START switch and battery for each outboard.
+Each battery is charged by its corresponding outboard motor.
+The battery parallel switch for triple outboard applications allows additional flexibility in choosing the battery(s) to parallel.
+Refer to Twin Engine Battery Switch, Battery Parallel Switch and Auxiliary Power Switch in this section for more information.

-Figure 4-32: Typical Battery Switch Arrangement
+Figure 4-46: Typical Triple Outboard Battery Switch Panel